 You may be tempted to cancel your policy if your named trustees are no longer correct or relevant, for example, if you are divorced.
 If you set up your life cover in trust, most insurers will allow you to change the named trustee on the policy for a small fee, with some offering this service for free, so amending your policy may be of more benefit than cancelling it and starting again.

 If you're looking to either increase or decrease the level of cover your policy provides, most insurers will happily accommodate this.
 You may be asked to complete a renewed health questionnaire as part of the process, so that your insurer can determine what your new premium should be.
 So be advised that if your health situation has changed, you may end up paying more than you first expected.
-However, this could be the most cost-effective option, depending on how drastic a change you want to make to the policy.
+However, this could be the most cost-effective option, depending on how much of a change you want to make to the policy.

-If your policy includes this feature, you'll usually receive a letter once a year advising of the change in cover and premium, with an option to write back to the company and reject the change if you don't want the increase to take effect.
+If your policy includes this feature, you'll usually receive a letter once a year advising of the change in cover and premium, with an option to reply to the company and reject the change if you don't want the increase to take effect.
 If you decide to decline the change, your insurer will usually remove indexation from the policy indefinitely.

 If the change you wish to make to your policy ends up potentially costing a lot more in monthly premiums, you may wish to shop around or use a comparison site to see if it's more cost effective to cancel the policy and start fresh with a different provider.
 Of course you'll be older than when you first took out your policy and this will be a factor in determining your new premium, but on the other hand your health might have improved or maybe you've stopped smoking.
 These factors can all have a bearing on the premium you pay so even if your current insurer is happy to change your policy, it might be worth running a new quote comparison, just to be sure it's the best deal.